planet-nine-app/sessionless/README.md

 #### Methods

-There are five methods that each implementation has.
+There are four methods that each implementation has.
-In addition there is an optional method based on how the platform stores sensitive data.
+In addition there are two optional method based on how the platform stores sensitive data.
 For the most part these optional methods are only available in client-side platforms like mobile, and consoles.

 The methods are as follows (see [API] for more details):